-Early Explorers: Terrific Trees (preK-K)
+Early Explorers: (preK) Choose a theme

-Young scientists get up close and personal with sensory examinations of tree shape and structure!
-Use pattern recognition, emergent literacy, and listening skills to discover the animals that live in and on trees.
-Practice motor skills while creating leaf shapes crafts and exploring the grounds of the Arboretum.
+Terrific Trees: Young scientists get up close and personal with sensory examinations of tree shape and structure!
+Students use pattern recognition, emergent literacy, motor skills, and listening skills to discover the animals that live in and on trees.